-The PSP called Prayaas (the Hindi word for ‘endeavor’) diagnoses over 2,000 patients per month during their health camps.
+The PSP, called Prayaas (the Hindi word for “endeavor”), diagnoses more than 2,000 people per month during health camps.

 The program has established itself as the flagship diabetes PSP across Asia, the Middle East and Africa.

-In India, approximately 69 million patients are living with diabetes, and this number is expected to rise to 123.5 million by 2040.
+In India, approximately 69 million people are living with diabetes, and this number is expected to rise to 123.5 million by 2040.

-With low levels of diabetes awareness and diagnosis, treating physicians have been shouldering much of the burden of educating the public with little support from other stakeholders such as the media, advocacy organizations and government bodies.
-As a result, more than half of patients with diabetes remain undiagnosed.
-And for those that are diagnosed, adherence to prescribed therapy remains low.
+Faced with low levels of diabetes awareness and diagnosis, treating physicians have shouldered much of the burden of educating the public – and they have received minimal support from other stakeholders such as the media, advocacy organizations and government bodies.
+As a result, more than half of people with diabetes in India remain undiagnosed.
+And for those who are diagnosed, adherence to prescribed therapy is low.

 Taking diabetes care beyond the pill

-With an objective to increase public awareness of type-2 diabetes mellitus (T2DM) and to help existing patients take control of their disease, the Novartis Indian Metabolics team launched the patient support program (PSP), Prayaas (the Hindi word for ‘endeavor’).
+To increase public awareness of type 2 diabetes mellitus (T2DM) and help existing patients take control of their disease, the Novartis Indian Metabolics team launched a patient support program (PSP) called Prayaas (the Hindi word for “endeavor”).

-As a key part of Prayaas, the team, in collaboration with healthcare practitioners, held a series of health camps where people were invited to get tested for T2DM using a simple blood test.
-Today, there are roughly 100 camps per month diagnosing over 2,000 patients per month.
+As a key part of Prayaas, the team collaborated with healthcare practitioners to organize a series of health camps where people could get tested for T2DM using a simple blood test.
+Today, approximately 100 camps help diagnose more than 2,000 people each month.